 It’s the silky texture and the transparency of the noodles that make them a lively change of pace, since their flavor is quite bland.
 They’re most successful in dishes with flavorful sauces, or in well-seasoned, brothy soups.

-Add the cooked noodles to your recipes at the end of cooking time; if they are allowed to simmer further for any length of time, they become overcooked very quickly.
+Add the cooked noodles to your recipes at the end of cooking time; if allowed to simmer further for any length of time, they become overcooked very quickly.

-Team with mushrooms: Cellophane noodles are good in dishes combined with earthy mushrooms, such as shiitakes or oyster mushrooms.
+Team with mushrooms: Bean-thread noodles are good in dishes combined with earthy mushrooms, such as shiitakes or oyster mushrooms.
+Spicy Garlic Shiitake Mushrooms and Glass Noodles demonstrates this beautifully.

-Add to stir-fries: Add cooked cellophane noodles (from one or two bundles) to stir-fried vegetables whose crunch provides a good textural contrast, such as snow peas or bok choy.
+Add to stir-fries: Add cooked bean-threads (from one or two bundles) to stir-fried vegetables whose crunch provides a good textural contrast, such as snow peas or bok choy.
 Add at the last minute so that they don’t get overcooked.
+Here are two try: Vegetable Stir-Fry Mung Bean Noodles and Filipino-Style Stir Fried Cellophane Noodles (also known as pancit).

-Incoporate into cold dishes: Combine with crunchy vegetables and sesame-ginger salad dressing for a deliciously different kind of cold dish.
+Incorporate into cold dishes and salads: Combine with crunchy vegetables and sesame-ginger salad dressing for a deliciously different kind of cold dish.
+This easy Thai Glass Noodle Salad is one tasty example.

 See more of this site’s Good Food Guides.